Cal-CS-61A-Staff/cs61a-apps/domains/README.md

-# `domains`
+# Domains Tool

-This app registers and hosts a new domain automatically, adding the new domain to the hosted_apps table.
+This app registers and hosts a new domain automatically, adding the new domain to the `hosted_apps` table.